 How Long Should One Fast?

-As I’ve mentioned above, our body has sufficient fat reserves to last us for 40 days, with some even stretching as long as 10 weeks.
-Our body will not burn muscle as an act of natural preservation.
+As I’ve mentioned above, our body has sufficient fat reserves to last us for 40 days, with some stretching as long as 10 weeks.
+As long as we have healthy amounts of fat reserves, our body will not burn large amounts of muscle as an act of natural preservation.
 By default, our body gets energy in this order:

 Stage 1: Daily food